Last Updated on June 1, 2023 by Louise

 You can also look around the house which was built in 1903.
 It’s a rare surviving example of an early 20th century suburban villa.

-Find out more at Winterbourne House and Garden website
+Book Your Winterbourne House and Garden ticket

 Try the Zip Wire at Ackers Adventure

 Ackers Adventure is located 2 miles from Birmingham City centre and is another great place for adrenaline filled outdoor activities.

 Outdoor activities include 3 climbing walls, a zip wire, kayaking, canoeing, archery, obstacle course and more.